oliland/lensless-primal-dual/README.md

 Download the full dataset from https://waller-lab.github.io/LenslessLearning/dataset.html.

-The below scripts will evaluate the model with the checked in weights, and save images from the test set as PNG files.
+The below scripts will evaluate the model with the checked in weights, and save images from the test set to a new `results` directory, both as a serialized PyTorch Tensor and PNG files.

 	python experiment.py \
 		/Datasets/lensless_learning/ \
+		--eval \
+		--model learned-primal-dual-and-five-models \
-		--eval --model learned-primal-dual-and-five-models --checkpoint weights/image_optimizer.ckpt --images
+		--checkpoint weights/image_optimizer.ckpt \
+		--images

 Run `python experiment.py -h` for help on the other command line switches, including training.